cjdbarlow/bedside-notebook/anaesthesia/anzca/patient-transport.md

 	* Time taken to transport
 	* Range and speed of vehicle
 	* Weather and road conditions
-	* Staffing traning on transport platform
+	* Staffing training on transport platform
 * Conditions at the referring and receiving centre
 	* Location
 	* Distance